daattali/beautiful-jekyll/_drafts/understanding-kubernetes-cluster-api-provider-vsphere-capv.md

 These are case sensitive so pay attention to it.
 You will obviously have to adapt this file to your environment.
 Note that it is better to do it with a file since the password won't be in your bash history and you can remove it once done.
 These fields are specific to vSphere obviously and clusterctl will know about that in the next step when we specify the provider.

-Note that I chose 192.168.1.140 as the virtual IP (kube-vip) for my kubernetes cluster.
-More on that later.
+> _Note that I chose 192.168.1.140 as the virtual IP (kube-vip) for my kubernetes cluster.
+More on that later._

+> _You need to make sure you put your SSH public key in this file or you won't have SSH access to your control plane._

     ## -- Controller settings -- ##
     VSPHERE_USERNAME: "xavier-adm@lab.priv"